imageprocessing-hiof/WLKATA-Mirobot_OpenMV-remote-control-API/docs/remote_call.md

  1. Reset the robot witht he reset button on the robot base.
  2. Home the robot before continuing to work.

+## Homing timer
+There is a timer activated when the robot is being homed.
+As long as this timer is within the limits set of the HOMING_TIMEOUT the robot do not need to be homed before operation.
+The time will be kept in two separate files, one for MIROBOT_ONE and one for MIROBOT_TWO.
+When the timer is set, the contents in this file will be replaced.
+When doing other operations the saved time will be checked against the epoch time, to find out how long time it was since last homing.